A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 India has not publicly blamed any group for the attack but has justified its retaliatory moves as a response to Pakistan’s alleged “support for cross-border terrorism.”

-New Delhi announced several punitive measures against Islamabad a day after the attack, including shutting a key border crossing and further restricting already limited visas for Pakistani citizens.
+New Delhi has closed a key border crossing and further restricted already limited visas for Pakistani citizens.
 It also expelled military, naval and air advisors from the Pakistani High Commission in New Delhi.

-The enormous Indus River system, which supports livelihoods across Pakistan and northern India, originates in Tibet, flowing through China and Indian-controlled Kashmir before reaching Pakistan.
+The enormous Indus River system, which supports hundreds of millions of livelihoods across Pakistan and northern India, originates in Tibet, flowing through China and Indian-controlled Kashmir before reaching Pakistan.
 The vast volume of water is a vital resource for both countries, and the treaty governs how it is shared.

-“Downgrading diplomatic ties and holding the Indus Water Treaty in abeyance does not bode well for stability in the region,” said Fahd Humayun, assistant professor of political science at Tufts University.

-“Not only does the suspension amount to a violation of international treaty obligations, but the right to water as a lower riparian country is seen as a national security issue by Pakistan and suspending (it) will be read as a belligerent action,” said Humayun.
+A Pakistan government statement said that that any attempt to stop or divert water belonging to Pakistan would be considered an act of war.

 Following India’s move, on Thursday Pakistan said it was suspending trade with India, closing its airspace and expelling Indian diplomats, calling India’s measures “unilateral, unjust, politically motivated, extremely irresponsible and devoid of legal merit.”